tj/co/Readme.md

 # Co

-  Generator based flow-control goodness for nodejs (and soon the browser), using thunks instead of promises, letting you write non-blocking code in a nice-ish way.
+  Generator based flow-control goodness for nodejs (and soon the browser), using thunks _or_ promises, letting you write non-blocking code in a nice-ish way.

   Currently you must use the `--harmony` or `--harmony-generators` flags when